mvdan/tor/README.md

 * **master**: Upstream (Tor) master branch

+* **consdiff-1**: First feature branch, including old-repo-cleaned-4 on top of master and more work.

 * **old-repo**: Exact branch copy from the old `tor_sample` repo

 * **old-repo-cleaned**: Like old-repo, but after removing unwanted files with